CodeFontana/CalculatorApp/README.md

 # .NET Generic Host
 An essential component for facilitating MVVM in any project.
 Perhaps one day Microsoft will refresh all their non-ASP.NET project templates to be based upon the Generic Host model.
 This means Console, Desktop and Background Service projects should all have introductory templates revolving around the Generic Host Builder.

-Refer to my start templates at: https://github.com/CodeFontana/CSharpProjectTemplates
+Refer to my project starter templates at: https://github.com/CodeFontana/CSharpProjectTemplates

 The Microsoft Generic Host provides your app with Startup Configuration, Logging and Dependency Injection container.
 I strongly recommend Tim Corey's course on this subject-- https://www.iamtimcorey.com/p/dotnet-core-dependency-injection-in-depth